Flavor-changing top quark rare decays in the Bestest Little Higgs Model: Review of the BLHM

 and $d_B^c$ is the new multiplet that we have introduced

-This allows us the mixing between scalars fields $(H^{\pm},\phi^{\pm})$ and the $B$ with the $(u,c,d,s)$ quarks, which notably increase the phenomenology with the BLH model.
+This allows us the mixing between scalars fields $(\phi^{\pm},\eta^{\pm},H^{\pm})$ and the $B$ with the $(u,c,d,s)$ quarks, which notably increase the phenomenology with the BLHM.
 The Lagrangian (\ref{lag-yuk}) keeps its gauge invariance, and the new terms do not mix with heavy partners of the top quark.
-To acquire the mix with the heavy gauge bosons $W^{\prime\pm}$ we follow the same way by adding a new term of mixing,
+To obtain the interactions of the quarks $(u, c, d, s)$ with the $(W^{\pm}, W^{\prime\pm})$ bosons and the $B$ quark, we introduce the terms